 With Airtime Fairness turned on, the access point now allots a dynamically determined equal amount of time for each client, regardless of how fast or slow they are.

-So, for example, if the equal amount of time is determined at 5 seconds, a slow client that needs 20 seconds to finish transmitting its data will have to pause after 5 seconds, wait for the access point to deal with one or more clients, each for 5 seconds.
-And then it’ll get back to its turn.
+So, for example, if the equal amount of time is determined at 5 seconds, a slow client that needs 20 seconds to finish transmitting its data will have to pause after 5 seconds, and wait for the access point to deal with one or more clients, each for 5 seconds.
+And then it'll get back to its turn.
 So on and so forth.

-That said, with ATF turned on, fast clients get the benefits at the expense of slower ones.
+That said, with ATF turned on, fast clients get benefits at the expense of slower ones.
 How efficient this pans out depends on the situation: how many slow or fast devices are involved, how big the performance gaps between them are, and how much data each needs to transmit.
-It’s super unpredictable.
+It's super unpredictable.